002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 .. title: Monoscopic 360 Video Best Practices
 .. slug: monoscopic-360-best-practices
 .. date: 2017-05-13 08:12:29 UTC-04:00
-.. tags: mathjax
+.. tags: mathjax, processing, art
 .. category:
 .. link:
-.. description:
+.. description: Processing - Camera3D library - 360 Video
 .. type: text

 Below is the information you need to generate 360 Videos for Facebook, YouTube and Vimeo.
 360 Videos created in Processing are similar to 360 Videos created with `popular 360 cameras <https://theta360.com/>`_ except that there is no stitching or appearance of seams.